theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

 ## Viewing objects on the heap

 Sometimes it is also valuable to see the objects in the memory to try and find if there are any unintended objects that are causing a memory leak.
 We can use [Python Object Graphs](https://mg.pov.lt/objgraph/) which give the ability to inspect objects.
 We can do it in an interactive console or in script.
-However I've found that the IPython console doesn't give such accurate results because it has activitu going on in the background.
+However I've found that the IPython console doesn't give such accurate results because it has activity going on in the background.
 To do it in script we import the library and then view growth before and after the function call.

 ```python